django-salesforce/django-salesforce/README.rst

 for most uses.
 It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 2.7.9+, 3.4, 3.5, Django 1.8.4+, 1.9. are supported and tested continuously
+Python 2.7.9+, 3.4, 3.5, Django 1.7, 1.8.4+, 1.9., 1.10 are supported.
-(Python 3.3 and PyPy probably still work, but not tested more.
-Django 1.10 is currently being implemeted and Django 1.7 is beeing removed.)
 Currently problematic: raw queries, values_list() and values() methods.
+Django 1.10 is currently supported without values(), values_list(), defer(), some raw() methods and without makemigrations.
+The full support of 1.10 can be still expected during August 2016.
+(Make it a footnote:
+The lowest Python versions are restricted by TLSv1.1 support that is required for development sites now.
+PyPy probably still works, but it seems not easy to get a precompiled version linked to a new libssl.)

 Quick Start
 -----------